4 Simple Rules for Better Scientific Pictures and Figures

 Rule #4: Avoid Fraudulent Scientific Figure Manipulation

 Prior to submission, authors generally use image-editing tools and and software to make adjustment or alterations to their images for creating publication-quality material.
 A word of caution here!
-The final images must be an accurate representation of original data and conform to ethical standards.
+The final scientific pictures must be an accurate representation of original data and conform to ethical standards.
 Inappropriate manipulation of images can lead to manuscript rejection and mistrust on research credibility.
 For instance, if you are comparing (control vs. several different treatments) a group of images demonstrating cellular fluorescence in a single picture, you must capture them using the same instrument/equipment setting.
 In addition, any adjustments or must not eliminate or obscure any critical information.
 Furthermore, if you are making gamma value adjustments or using pseudo-colors to highlight certain aspects, disclose it in the manuscript.

 Resizing is an essential step to create an image that fits journal recommendations.
 Making an image smaller (i.e. decreasing the number of pixels) is acceptable as software can combine multiple pixels into a single pixel.
 However, when there is an attempt to increase the number of pixels, the computer software needs to create additional pixels.
 This may result in misinterpretation of data.

 Let us know how these tips assisted you in creating scientific figures and pictures in the comments section below!